Embird Embroidery Software

 Air-brush

-Use Air-brush tool to paint free-form patterns similar to a real airbrush on work area..
+Use the Air-brush tool to paint free-form patterns similar to a real airbrush on the work area.
 To use the airbrush, you can either click a mouse button once and drag the airbrush, or you can click it repeatedly, as if you were repeatedly pressing the nozzle of a spray can.
 If you drag it slowly, it paints a thick pattern.
 If you drag it quickly, it paints a scattered, thinner pattern.
-Before you use the Air-brush tool, you might want to choose the brush type, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Air-brush tool, you might want to choose the brush type, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Brush

-Use Brush tool to paint free-form patterns using the current brush pattern and shape.
-To paint, click a mouse button and drag the brush across work area.
+Use the Brush tool to paint free-form patterns using the current brush pattern and shape.
+To paint, click a mouse button and drag the brush across the work area.
 Release the mouse button when you finish painting.
-Before you use the Brush tool, you might want to choose the brush type, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Brush tool, you might want to choose the brush type, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Fill contiguous area

-Use Fill contiguous area tool to fill contiguous area of your work area with the currently selected color.
-It fills in any area of work area that is a single color.
+Use the Fill contiguous area tool to fill a contiguous area of your work area with the currently selected color.
+It fills in any area of the work area that is a single color.
 If you use this tool on an area that's not entirely surrounded by other colors, the color leaks out into other parts of the work area that are the same color as the original area.
 Before you use the Fill contiguous area tool, you might want to choose the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to fill with cross color 1, use right mouse button to fill with cross color 2 (see below).
+Use the left mouse button to fill with cross color 1; use the right mouse button to fill with cross color 2 (see below).

 Fill non-contiguous area

-Use Fill non-contiguous area tool to fill non-contiguous area of your work area with the currently selected color.
-Otherwise this tool works the same way as Fill contiguous area.
+Use the Fill non-contiguous area tool to fill a non-contiguous area of your work area with the currently selected color.
+Otherwise, this tool works the same way as the Fill contiguous area.

 Clear contiguous area

-Use Clear contiguous area tool to cancel the fill in contiguous area.
-It clears any area of work area that is a single color.
+Use the Clear contiguous area tool to cancel the fill in a contiguous area.
+It clears any area of the work area that is a single color.
 If you use this tool on an area that's not entirely surrounded by other colors, it will clear areas that are the same color as the original area.
 Before you use the Fill contiguous area tool, you might want to choose the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to clear the chosen cross type, use right mouse button to clear the complete cross.
+Use the left mouse button to clear the chosen cross type; use the right mouse button to clear the complete cross.

 Clear non-contiguous area

-Use Clear non-contiguous area tool to cancel the fill in non-contiguous area.
-Otherwise this tool works the same way as Clear contiguous area.
+Use the Clear non-contiguous area tool to cancel the fill in a non-contiguous area.
+Otherwise, this tool works the same way as the Clear contiguous area.

 Text

-Use Text tool to add text to work area.
+Use the Text tool to add text to the work area.
 Click where you want the text to begin.
 A flashing cursor appears, and you can begin typing text.
 Before you use the Text tool, you might want to specify how and where you want the text displayed.
-Choose font and text alignment in Text menu.
+Choose the font and text alignment in the Text menu.

 Line

-Use Line tool to paint straight lines.
-Press the mouse button and drag the Line tool across work area.
+Use the Line tool to paint straight lines.
+Press the mouse button and drag the Line tool across the work area.
 Release the mouse button when you've finished drawing the line.
 If you want the lines you paint to be limited to 45-degree increments, hold down Shift as you draw the line.
-With Shift down, you can paint only a horizontal or vertical line or a line on a 45-degree angle.
-Before you use the Line tool, you might want to choose the width of pen, the cross type and cross layers (see below).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+With Shift down, you can paint only a horizontal or vertical line or a line at a 45-degree angle.
+Before you use the Line tool, you might want to choose the width of the pen, the cross type, and cross layers (see below).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Eye-dropper

-Use Eye-dropper tool to select the color under the cursor as either cross color 1 or cross color 2.
-Use left clicks to select the cross color 1 and right clicks to select the cross color 2 (see below).
+Use the Eye-dropper tool to select the color under the cursor as either cross color 1 or cross color 2.
+Use left clicks to select cross color 1 and right clicks to select cross color 2 (see below).

 Simple Curve